 I have to make the confession that I have always been a sucker for a good advice column.
 Starting about the time I learned to read, I first read my favorite comics; Lil’ Abner, Blondie, Beetle Bailey, then I went to Ann Landers and her starchy, small-town-conservative brand of advice.
 When I couldn’t get our local paper, I had to make do with Abigail Van Buren, who was Ann’s twin sister.
 Decades later, I now find myself anxiously awaiting each new edition of Dear Prudence.
 Prudence, whose actual name is Emily Yoffe, isn’t quite the tight-ass that Ann and Abbie were, and her responses are more sensitive to modern concerns, and more up-to-date.

 Recently however, I was mildly surprised by her response to a woman who wrote about homesteading.
-I was surprised both because the subject was homesteading, of which you don’t hear a lot of on venues like Slate (where Prudence is published), but mostly because Prudence’s reply, and even the letter writer’s very question, were both woefully out of date.
+I was surprised both because the subject was homesteading, of which you don’t hear a lot of on the more urban venues of the web, but mostly because Prudence’s reply, and even the letter writer’s very question, were both woefully out of date.

 The Letter Writer tells Prudie that she has a “good job in the tech industry”, but recently her parents bought a farm which they’re turning into a homestead, and they’ve offered to let their daughter and her husband come live with them and work on the farm.
 The LW says this is a life-long dream of hers, but all her friends are “aghast that I would take such a step after I put so much into my career”.
 They’re telling her she’s making a huge mistake.